zailfyer/Icarus_Mods/ZB_README.md

 # Zailfyers Backpacks
-* Leather Backpack has better weight reduction and carry weight buff
+* Leather Backpack has better carry weight buff, and better ore, wood, and stone weight reductions
-* survival backpack has sprint stamina reduction, more movement speed, and better fall resistence
+* Survival Backpack has sprint stamina reduction, better fall resistance, and broken leg modifier duration shortend
-* Gathers Backpack has stone weight reduction, axe and pick wear rate reduction, and pneumonia resistance
+* Gather's Backpack has stone weight reduction and axe, pick, and sickle wear rate reduction
-* Archers Backpack has decreased wear rate of bows and increased damage
+* Archer's Backpack has decreased wear rate of bows and increased bow damage
-* Mercenary backpack has rifle buff and reduced wear rate of firearms
+* Mercenary backpack has rifle and pistol buffs and reduced wear rate of firearms
-* Tactical backpack has increased carry weight and decreased exotic weight
+* Tactical backpack has increased carry weight